Mark9Williams/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 printenv: Create a script that lists environment variables.

 set: A script that lists all local variables and environment variables, and functions.

+BEST="School": a script that creates a new local variable.

+export BEST ="School": a script that creates a new global variable.